You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Although they aren’t always needed, you can use a CV objective or summary to provide recruiters with a better understanding of who you are before they read the rest of your CV.

-- CV objective – CV objectives are two to three sentences that tell recruiters why you’re interested in the position and how you qualify for it.
+- CV objective – CV objectives are two to three sentences that inform recruiters why you’re interested in the position and how you qualify for it.
 If the job is entry-level, or if you’re changing careers, an objective may enhance your programme manager CV.
 In any other situation, you should avoid using one.

 - CV summary – This statement consists of two to three sentences that highlight your skills and demonstrate how your expertise has been utilised to achieve results in previous roles.
-If you’ve already had a lengthy career of over 10 years and are applying for a more senior position, a CV summary can be advantageous.
+If you’ve already had a lengthy career of over 10 years and are applying for a more senior position, a CV summary generator can be beneficial.
 If you don’t have much work experience, omit a summary altogether.

 Emphasise your extensive work experience with a customised summary like this one.